awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 + Use the IAM role with permissions to write to Parameter Store only while you are working with and saving the CloudWatch agent configuration file\.

 **Note**
 We recently modified the following procedures by using new `CloudWatchAgentServerPolicy` and `CloudWatchAgentAdminPolicy` policies created by Amazon, instead of requiring customers to create these policies themselves\.
-For writing files to and downloading files from Parameter Store, the policies created by Amazon support only files with names that start with `AmazonCloudWatch-`\.
+To use these policies to write the agent configuration file to Parameter Store and then download it from Parameter Store, your agent configuration file must have a name that starts with `AmazonCloudWatch-`\.
 If you have a CloudWatch agent configuration file with a file name that doesn't start with `AmazonCloudWatch-`, these policies can't be used to write the file to Parameter Store or to download the file from Parameter Store\.

 ## Create IAM Roles to Use with the CloudWatch Agent on Amazon EC2 Instances<a name="create-iam-roles-for-cloudwatch-agent-roles"></a>